-Fishing Belmont Wharf โ€” Lake Macquarie Guide
+Fishing Belmont Wharf, Lake Macquarie Guide

 Lake (Sheltered) Best: Dusk, Night Tide: High tide best

 Belmont Wharf is the lake's night squidding mecca.
-The wharf lights create a food chain that runs like clockwork after dark โ€” plankton gathers in the light, baitfish follow, and squid move in to hunt the light-shadow edge.
+The wharf lights create a food chain that runs like clockwork after dark, plankton gathers in the light, baitfish follow, and squid move in to hunt the light-shadow edge.
 Wait until the lights have been on for an hour to let the baitfish build up, then cast past the lit zone and work your jig back through the edge with a jerk-jerk-pause retrieve.
-Size 2.5 to 3.0 jigs in glow patterns work well โ€” charge them with your headlamp between casts.
+Size 2.5 to 3.0 jigs in glow patterns work well, charge them with your headlamp between casts.
 High tide brings squid closer to the wharf structure.

 Start your session at dusk working the seagrass beds on either side of the wharf where squid hunt and lay eggs, then shift to the lights after full dark.
 The end of the wharf in deeper water (5 metres plus) holds the larger squid.
-Blue swimmer crabs forage the sandy bottom near the seagrass edges from October to March โ€” set witches hats baited with chicken frame or fish heads and check every 30 minutes.
+Blue swimmer crabs forage the sandy bottom near the seagrass edges from October to March, set witches hats baited with chicken frame or fish heads and check every 30 minutes.
 Leatherjackets are a bonus catch around the pylons during the day on tiny hooks with small prawn pieces.

 Autumn and winter sessions are best when the water clears and cools.
-Arrive before dark to secure street parking on Pacific Highway near the wharf โ€” it fills quickly on good squidding nights.
+Arrive before dark to grab a park on Brooks Parade close to the jetty, opposite Good One cafe, it fills quickly on good squidding nights.
+Good One opens at 6:30 for the dawn-session coffee, and the public toilets are at Belmont Baths.

 Depth: 3-5m off wharf